Dixie State University men’s soccer was named Pacific West Conference champions after a perfect season in conference play.

 “We’ll take everything one game at a time,” Ortiz said.
 “We will find out who our opponent is and prepare ourselves the best that we can for them.”

-DSU will find out Monday who they are taking on in the first round of their tournament debut.
+DSU will play Western Washington University Friday at noon in La Jolla, California, in the first round of their tournament debut.